Mike Moustakas Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.47 team ERA that ranks 21st across all MLB pitching staffs.
+- The Marlins' 4.47 team ERA ranks 21st across all MLB pitching staffs.

-- The Marlins rank 19th in baseball in home runs given up (58 total, 1.2 per game).
+- The Marlins rank 17th in baseball in home runs surrendered (58 total, 1.2 per game).

-- The Marlins will look to Perez (1-0) in his third start this season.
+- Alcantara makes the start for the Marlins, his 10th of the season.
+He is 1-5 with a 5.21 ERA and 54 strikeouts in 57 2/3 innings pitched.

-- His most recent time out was on Thursday against the Washington Nationals, when the righty went five innings, surrendering one earned run while giving up three hits.
+- His last time out came on Saturday against the San Francisco Giants, when the right-hander went 5 2/3 innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.